-The popliteal fossa is a diamond shaped area found on the posterior side of the knee.
-It is the main path in which structures move from the thigh to the leg.
+The popliteal fossa is a diamond shaped area located on the posterior aspect of the knee.
+It is the main path by which vessels and nerves pass between the thigh and the leg.

-The borders are formed by the muscles in the posterior compartment of the leg and thigh.
+The popliteal fossa is diamond shaped with four borders.
+These borders are formed by the muscles in the posterior compartment of the leg and thigh:

-- Inferior and medial border: Medial head of the gastrocnemius.
+- Inferomedial – medial head of the gastrocnemius.

-- Inferior and lateral border: Lateral head of the gastrocnemius and plantaris.
+- Inferolateral – lateral head of the gastrocnemius and plantaris.

-The popliteal fossa also has a floor and a roof.
-The floor of the popliteal fossa is formed by the posterior surface of the knee joint capsule, and by the posterior surface of the femur.
-The roof is made of up two layers; popliteal fascia and skin.
+The floor of the popliteal fossa is formed by the posterior surface of the knee joint capsule, popliteus muscle and posterior femur.
+The roof is made of up two layers: popliteal fascia and skin.
 The popliteal fascia is continuous with the fascia lata of the leg.

 - Popliteal artery